Skip to content.

 If the content has been saved, you may also click links in a page preview to determine whether the link works as desired.

-Note that links to unpublished pages may not work, unless you preview them from within TYPO3 and are logged in to the URLs posted on the CMS home page.
+Note that links to unpublished pages may not work unless you preview them from within CMS and are logged in to the URLs posted on the CMS home page.

-Special considerations when copy-and-pasting content from external sources
+Special considerations when copy-and-pasting content from other pages or documents

 Links in other sources may not use the same URL format as CMS, and may reference outdated materials on another server.
 There is no bulk fix available to repair links pasted from outside sources that point at the wrong target.